Living Abroad in Belfast, Ireland

 wee — frequently used to describe pretty much everything that is the slightest bit small

-Have one for yourself — if working in a pub, it does not mean have a drink with the customer; it means the customer wants you to take the price of a drink out of the money he/she is giving you and keep it for a tip.
+Have one for yourself — if working in a pub, it does not mean having a drink with the customer; it means the customer wants you to take the price of a drink out of the money they are giving you and keep it for a tip.

-Ulster or Irish fry — a cooked breakfast that consists of (but this varies regionally): baked beans, black pudding, white pudding, fried eggs, mushrooms, potato farls, soda bread, sausages, and bacon.
+Ulster or Irish fry — this is a cooked breakfast that consists of (but this varies regionally): baked beans, black pudding, white pudding, fried eggs, mushrooms, potato farls, soda bread, sausages, and bacon.

-tea — (see main text) — a hot beverage, a meal and slang for a time of tea in which a early evening meal is served.
+tea — (see main text) — a hot beverage, a meal, and slang for a tea time in which an early evening meal is served.

-pudding — various meanings, including the white and dark savory breakfast food (see above) but also a general term for dessert.
+pudding — the word has various meanings, including the white and dark savory breakfast food (see above) and a general dessert term.

 aubergine — eggplant.